 Current Research Streams:

-- Comparing virtual and classroom trainings – with Stefan Thalmann and Angela Fessl, in the context of the H2020 MOVING project.
+- Comparing virtual and classroom trainings – with Stefan Thalmann and Angela Fessl, in the ongoing H2020 MOVING project.

-- Designing for reflective learning – with Michael Prilla from the Technical University Clausthal, and with Angela Fessl and Stefan Thalmann in the context of the H2020 MOVING project.
+- Designing for reflective learning – with Michael Prilla; and with Angela Fessl and Stefan Thalmann in the ongoing H2020 MOVING project.

-- Understanding socio-technical practice on balancing knowledge sharing and protection needs in intra-organisational research collaboration – with Rene Kaiser and Stefan Thalmann in the context of the ECSEL Semi 4.0 project.
+- Understanding socio-technical practice on balancing knowledge sharing and protection needs in intra-organisational research collaboration – with Rene Kaiser and Stefan Thalmann in the ongoing ECSEL Semi 4.0 project.

 - Designing for identifying business model opportunities based on data – with Gert Breitfuss and Michael Fruhwirth in the context of my research area at the Know-Center.